What do we measure?

 The webAI Digital Layer Agent captures hyperlinks between companies’ websites to map their interconnectedness.
 Companies link to the websites of other economic actors for various reasons.
 For example, companies often name reference customers on their websites and then usually also set up a hyperlink to their website.
 In addition to quantitative measures (number of links, number of partners, etc.), webAI also analyzes the texts associated with the hyperlinks in order to make a qualitative assessment of the existing hyperlinks.
 This qualitative assessment includes the “cognitive”, “organizational” and “geographical” proximity between the companies connected by a hyperlink.

 The “cognitive proximity” describes the similarity of the companies in terms of their communicated website content as a reflection of their knowledge bases.
 If the knowledge bases of two actors are too far apart, they could learn a lot from each other, but in the worst case the distance is too great for fruitful cooperation.
 If the knowledge bases are too close, communication might be easy, but the knowledge exchanged hardly differs.
 Traditionally, cognitive distance is approximated by industry classifications.
 This assumes that only companies from the same or a very similar industry share a common knowledge base.
 In fact, however, a mechanical engineering company specializing in the construction of chemical plants, for example, might have a similar knowledge base to a traditional chemical company, but a “distant” industry classification.
-WebAI Digital Layer, on the other hand, would detect the proximity of these two companies and reflect it in a low “cognitive proximity.”
+WebAI Digital Layer, on the other hand, would detect the proximity of these two companies and reflect it in a high “cognitive proximity.”

 “Organizational proximity” in the webAI Digital Layer approach describes whether linked companies are in a business relationship or not.
 A high organizational distance reflects that companies with a high probability do not have a business relationship.
 Instead, they may be purely “informational” relationships, such as when a daily newspaper reports on the success of a local business and provides a hyperlink to the local business’ website in the corresponding article.
 Hyperlinks from law firms to bar associations and hyperlinks in imprints to external legal texts also fall into this category.
 Business relationships, on the other hand, include hyperlinks to business partners, reference customers, suppliers, service providers, and companies in the same business group.